Philanthropy, Not Fundraising

 Divas of Dollars get gifts; Engagement Journey Guides get gifts that keep on giving.
 How?
 Because they get both donations and brand ambassadors who will amplify your message and become ‘friendraisers’ on your behalf.
 The former is transactional; the latter transformational.

 Want a system to get gifts that keep on giving?
 There’s one simple thing you can do — and I’ll bet you the price of this course you can do it much better than you’re doing it now!
 Learn how to tap into the incredible Power of Thank You with this 4-week, self-paced e-course I’m teaching with the fabulous Pamela Grow (check out the full syllabus here).
 You’ll get tips you can use immediately!
-Each week brings you a downloadable jam-packed workbook with templates, checklists and exercises PLUS bonuses galore – a webinar, teleseminar, eBook and script, video tutorial and more!
-Early bird pricing ends August 21st.
+Each week brings you a downloadable jam-packed workbook with templates, checklists and exercises PLUS bonuses galore – 6 webinars, teleseminar, podcast, eBook and script, video tutorial and more!
+Registration ends this week. .
 Take my bet?

 Move from transaction to transformation by applying the Clairification Keys to Unlock Your Nonprofit’s Fundraising Potential and learn how to get you – and your supporters – on the journey towards more meaningful engagement.